sheldonucr/ucr-eecs168-lab/lab3/README.md

 In this tutorial, you will learn how to do parasitic extraction/ post layout simulation and hierarchical design.
 You will use your Inverter design for your parasitic extraction and post layout simulation.
 For your hierarchical design, you will eventually design Ring Oscillator.
 You need to check off until Ring Oscillator.

-This work design for two weeks lab, so for your lab report, you need to design 4-bit binary full adder schematic, layout (DRC,LVS pass) and post layout simulation, which requires Hierarchical Design skill.
-The 1-bit adder requires 5 NAND gates.
+The next 2 weeks will revolve around designing 1-bit full adder and hierarchical 4-bit full adder.
+So for your lab report, you need to submit results for all three weeks, which includes ring oscillator, 1-bit and 4-bit binary full adder schematic, layout (DRC,LVS pass) and post layout simulation.

 ## Part 9: Parasitic Extraction (continues from lab1 and lab2)